-Afghanistan Legal Profile
+Afghanistan Legal System Overview

 This legal profile of Afghanistan provides an up-to-date summary of the latest activities in the country aas of January 2023.
 It includes comment regarding the Taliban takeover in 2021 and the immediate ramifications of this; the structure of Taliban leadership and governance of the country; and what the Taliban regime means for citizens, the economy, and business in the country.